AlbertMitjans/real-time/README.md

 # Real-time display and image capture(Python2.7)
 This repo contains the code structure to display the output of a neural network when using images from a connected camera as input.
-It also contains a script to capture images with their annotations (see 'Image capture' section).
+It also contains a script to capture images with their respective annotations (go to 'Image capture' section for more information).

 ## Installation